quiqi/relu_kan/README.md

 > than 30 lines of core code, but 20 times faster and
 > two orders of magnitude more accurate than the original KAN.

+# Latest Update
+We've added a new parameter to relu-kan, train_se, which can be set to true to allow the start and end points of each basis function to be trained as trainable parameters, further improving the model's fitting ability.

+# Body
 We use the simpler function $R_i(x)$​ to replace the B-spline function in KAN as the new basis function:

 $$